WalletWasabi/WasabiDoc/docs/using-wasabi/PayToEndPoint.md

 ### P2IP

 > Bitcoin 0.1 supported Bitcoin addresses just like today, but it also had a “pay to IP address” feature.
->When you used this, you’d connect to the IP and get the sender’s full public key, and then send to that.
+>When You used this, You’d connect to the IP and get the sender’s full public key, and then send to that.
 >[…] Pay-to-IP was removed around 0.5, I think. — [Theymos](https://reddit.com/u/theymos), 2016

 Satoshi built a feature into Bitcoin, called P2IP.